mdlincoln/mdlincoln.github.io/_posts/2013-11-15-american-art-history-and-digital-scholarship.md

 2. How does the user interact with publications?
 What need is there for fixed content as part of an ongoing dynamic project?
 3. Who owns the content?
 What if an institution owns a database?
 What if a university gives resources to an author to help them develop a digital resource -- can the journal just co-op that product?
 4. Workflow, workflow, workflow: what does an editor need to know about the specifics of publishing a *digital* journal, the steps involved and the skills (i.e. human resources) that must be marshaled?
 What about peer review -- art history versus/plus digital humanities experts?

+# Random bits

+- I'll note they have a very neat idea to have people sign up on large categorical posters ("Digital Pedagogy", "Data Mining" etc.) as a way to find lunch partners, and also a way to kick off a longer digital conversation.
+- The organizer Kelly Quinn was incredibly conscientious of asking for clarification whenever anyone name-dropped a technology, and cleverly typed up the names of tools onto an open PowerPoint slide so people knew how to spell them!